alexgarnett/GFreeBeerMe/README.md

 By default, the app is hosted at https://localhost:8000

 # Testing
-In the root directory, run pytest
+In order to perform testing, all containers must be running.
+Then, in the root directory, run pytest.
 ```
 pytest
 ```